BGI-Qingdao/ProcessGroupMonitor/README.md

              TIME    41 seconds

-if you want more information other than just a simple report, then you can read the whole log file and get information for each snapshot.
+If you want more information other than just a simple report, then you can read the whole log file and get information for each snapshot.

 ### Snapshot frequency

 The default value is 5 seconds per snapshot.

-if a different frequency is desired, then you can try to modify the codes of sleep function.
+If a different frequency is desired, then you can try to modify the codes of sleep function.